Click the 'Play' button to read out loud this webpage content

-Lord Ganapathi is believed to be present in as many as 32 different forms and Taruna Ganapathi is regarded as the 2nd among them.
+Taruna Ganapati is regarded as the 2nd form among the 32 different forms of Ganapati.
 ‘Taruna’ refers to youth and to the young.
-Taruna Ganapathi is thus an adolescent form of Lord Ganesha, who is youthful in appearance.
+Taruna Ganapati is thus an adolescent form of Lord Ganesha, who is youthful in appearance.
 He is shining brilliant like a mid-day Sun and his bright red complexion is said to denote the blossoming of freshness and youth in the living beings.
 He has a compassionate face and possesses eight hands.
-While he holds his own broken tusk, an elephant goad, a sugarcane stalk and a rose apple fruit in his right hands, his left ones carry, a noose, his favourite Modhaka, a wood apple fruit and a sprig of paddy.
+While he holds his own broken tusk, an elephant goad, a sugarcane stalk and a rose apple fruit in his right hands, his left ones carry, a noose, his favorite Modak (dumpling), a wood apple fruit and a sprig of paddy.

-Taruna Ganapathi is an exuberant form of Lord Ganesha and is regarded to be representing the primordial element Vayu, the air.
-Devotees offer special worships to him, especially on the sacred occasions like Sankashti Chaturthi, Ganesha Jayanthi and Durva Ganapathi Vrat.
-It is believed that worshipping this Lord will bestow the devotees with sound health, abundant happiness and a joyful life.
+Taruna Ganapati is an exuberant form of Lord Ganesha and is regarded to be representing the primordial element Vayu, the air.
+Devotees offer special worships to him, especially on the sacred occasions like Sankashti Chaturthi (4th waning Moon), Ganesha Jayanthi and Durva Ganapati Vrat.
+It is believed that worshipping this Lord would bestow the devotees with sound health, abundant happiness and a joyful life.

-apart from removing their obstacles and solving the problems they are facing.
-This form of Ganesha can be seen as a painting in the Pazhavangadi Ganapathi Temple in the Kerala capital Thiruvananthapuram and as a sculpture in some temples in Mysore region, where all the 32 Ganapathi forms are on display.
-Taruna Ganapathi can also be worshipped in an idol form in the famous Mahakaleshwar temple at Ujjain, in Madhya Pradesh.
+Apart from removing their obstacles and solving the problems they are facing.
+This form of Ganesha can be seen as a painting in the Pazhavangadi Ganapati Temple in the Kerala capital Thiruvananthapuram and as a sculpture in some temples in Mysore region, where all the 32 Ganapati forms are on display.
+Taruna Ganapati can also be worshipped in an idol form in the famous Mahakaleshwar temple at Ujjain, in Madhya Pradesh.

-Chanting the Taruna Ganapathi Mantra with faith, can be an effective means of propitiating this youthful Lord.
+Chanting the Taruna Ganapati mantra with faith, can be an effective means of propitiating this youthful Lord.

-The Mantra, which reads as under in Sanskrit, describes the appearance of this young Ganapathi, who ‘shines vividly with his brilliant youthfulness’, and prays for his blessings and grace.
+The mantra, which reads as under in Sanskrit, describes the appearance of this young Ganapati, who ‘shines vividly with his brilliant youthfulness’, and prays for his blessings and grace.